Agenda

 4:00pm

 For the first time ever, federal food assistance benefits were cut off to millions of Americans during the federal government shutdown in Fall of 2025.
-Funding for the Supplemental Nutrition Assistance Program has since been restored, but the One Big Beautiful Bill Act expands work requirements that will eliminate or significantly reduce SNAP for approximately four million beneficiaries.
+Funding for the Supplemental Nutrition Assistance Program has since been restored, but the One Big Beautiful Bill Act expands work requirements and makes other reforms that will eliminate or significantly reduce SNAP for approximately four million beneficiaries.
 As states implement these reforms, what is the impact?
 How are consumers, industry, and state and local policymakers adapting?

 5:00pm